Avvo Rating badge

 The National Trial Lawyers Top 100

-St. Petersburg Lawyer for Criminal Defense
+Discovery Attorney in St. Petersburg, FLSt.
+Petersburg Lawyer for Criminal Defense

 The discovery process can make a huge difference in your criminal case.
 Discovery is a series of procedures through which each side can find out what the other side knows, and see the evidence through which it is building its case.
 Using the discovery process in a skillful way is key to putting forth a strong defense against criminal charges.
 An experienced St. Petersburg criminal defense attorney at Hanlon Law can evaluate the facts of your case and answer any questions you may have about your legal rights following an arrest.